 Once the lentils are cooked, drain them, and then rinse with cold water to stop the cooking.

-A few minutes before your planned serving time, put the lentils in a serving bowl, add the onion, tomatoes and mint; lightly toss with the dressing and then sprinkle in the feta.
+A few minutes before your planned serving time, place the lentils in a serving bowl, add the onion, tomatoes, and mint; lightly toss with the dressing and then sprinkle with the feta.

 Tried it and it was delicious!
 Adding to my list of favorites!